 Pay a visit to some of Ottawa’s best museums

-Ottawa is home to some truly fabulous, world-class museums along with the National Gallery of Canada – where art lovers can easily spend a full day.
+Ottawa is home to some truly fabulous, world-class museums along with the National Gallery of Canada – where art lovers can easily spend a full day – and we have – on a snowy winter day.
 Two museums I think visitors should see include the Canadian Museum of History and the Canadian Museum of Nature.

 This room is the “architectural masterpiece” of the museum.
 Stop to see Native houses connected by the Pacific Coast shoreline as you wander the length of the hall.